-- Maintain net inventory levels while business activity grows.
-This was an important goal because it resulted in efficient use of current assets and disciplined investment during the industry recovery. - Establish a strategic joint venture for subsea engineering and bidding.
-This will provide additional integrated service offerings to our offshore customers and proactive engineering solutions over the life of the field. - Oversee the development of several key organizational programs, including the creation and deployment of the leadership development program. - Establish the Organizational Planning & Resource Management organization and significantly improve cost control for operational expenditures.
+Mr. Kibsgaard was evaluated against the following objectives, which were established at the beginning of the year: GOAL ACHIEVEMENT Maintain net inventory levels while business activity grows.
+This was an important goal because it resulted in efficient use of current assets and disciplined investment during the industry recovery.
+Achieved.
+Establish a strategic joint venture for subsea engineering and bidding.
+This will provide additional integrated service offerings to our offshore customers and proactive engineering solutions over the life of the field.
+Achieved.
+Oversee the development of several key organizational programs, including the creation and deployment of the leadership development program.
+Achieved.
+Establish the Organizational Planning &amp; Resource Management organization and significantly improve cost control for operational expenditures.
 This organization will optimize personnel and asset allocation worldwide.
+Achieved.
 In addition to the above objectives, Mr. Kibsgaard was evaluated against strategic personal objectives such as effective capacity gain and other objectives related to cost reductions.

-Mr. Kibsgaard earned 100% of his total 2018 cash incentive award opportunity under his personal objectives.
+Mr. Kibsgaard earned 100% of his total 2018 cash incentive award opportunity under his person onal objectives.

-Mr. Ayat had the following key personal objectives:

-- Fully resolve major commercial dispute with significant customer.
-Substantially Achieved. - Complete the divestiture of our WesternGeco seismic fleet on satisfactory financial terms.
-Achieved. - Prepare executive succession plan and training.
+Mr. Ayat had the following key personal objectives: GOAL ACHIEVEMENT Fully resolve major commercial dispute with significant customer.
+Substantially Achieved.
+Complete the divestiture of our WesternGeco seismic fleet on satisfactory financial terms.
 Achieved.

-Mr. Ayat earned 93.3% of his total 2018 cash incentive award opportunity under his personal objectives.
+Prepare executive succession plan and training.
+Achieved.
+Mr. Ayat earned 93.3% of his total 2018 cash incentive award opportunity under his person al objectives.

-Mr. Belani had the following key personal objectives:

-- Reduce engineering and manufacturing inventory to specified base amount.
-This reduces storage costs and promotes efficiency through the production of high-demand tools.
+Mr. Belani had the following key personal objectives: GOAL ACHIEVEMENT Reduce engineering and manufacturing inventory to specified base amount.
+This reduces Achieved. storage costs and promotes efficiency through the production of high-demand tools.
 Complete the roll-out of specific products into Schlumberger rigs.
 Achieved.
+Reduce the costs of manufacturing products in business lines by a pre-established target.
 Achieved.
+Mr. Belani earned 100% of his total 2018 cash incentive award opportunity under his personal cash incentive award opportunity award opportunity under his personal cash incentive award opportunity award opport sonal objectives.

+Mr. Gatt Floridia had the following key personal objectives: GOAL ACHIEVEMENT Reduce North American days sales outstanding ("DSO") by a pre-established target.
+Substantially Achieved.
+Reduce total reportable incident frequency ("TRIF") in the Western Hemisphere to a target Substantially Achieved. threshold.
+Oversee leadership development program for all senior managers.
 Achieved.
+Mr. Gatt Floridia earned 86.7% of his total 2018 cash incentive award opportunity under his personal objectives.

+Mr. Al Mogharbel had the following key personal objectives: GOAL ACHIEVEMENT Reduce International DSO by a pre-established target.
 Achieved.
+Reduce TRIF in the Eastern Hemisphere to a target threshold.
 Achieved.

-- Mr. Belani earned 100% of his total 2018 cash incentive award opportunity under his personal objectives.

-Mr. Gatt Floridia had the following key personal objectives:

-- Reduce North American days sales outstanding ("DSO") by a pre-established target.
-Substantially Achieved. - Reduce total reportable incident frequency ("TRIF") in the Western Hemisphere to a target threshold. - Oversee leadership development program for all senior managers.
-Achieved.

-Mr. Gatt Floridia earned 86.7% of his total 2018 cash incentive award opportunity under his personal objectives.

-Mr. Al Mogharbel had the following key personal objectives:

-- Reduce International DSO by a pre-established target.
-Achieved. - Reduce TRIF in the Eastern Hemisphere to a target threshold.
-Achieved. - Oversee leadership development program for all senior managers.
+Oversee leadership development program for all senior managers.
 Achieved.
 Mr. Al Mogharbel earned 100% of his total 2018 cash incentive award opportunity under his personal objectives.